syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/columns/column-resizing.md

 {% highlight cshtml tabtitle="CSHTML" %}
 {% include code-snippet/grid/columns/resize-stacked/razor %}
 {% endhighlight %}
-{% highlight c# tabtitle="Html.cs" %}
+{% highlight c# tabtitle="Resize.cs" %}
-{% include code-snippet/grid/columns/resize-stacked/reorder.cs %}
+{% include code-snippet/grid/columns/resize-stacked/resize.cs %}
 {% endhighlight %}
 {% endtabs %}

 ![Reorder events](../../images/column-resize/Colum-resize-stacked.gif)

-> When the [autoFit](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_AutoFit) property is set to **true**, the Grid will automatically adjust its column width based on the content inside them.
-In `normal` resize mode, if the `autoFit` property is set to **true**, the Grid will maintain any empty space that is left over after resizing the columns.
+> When the [AutoFit](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_AutoFit) property is set to **true**, the Grid will automatically adjust its column width based on the content inside them.
+In `normal` resize mode, if the `AutoFit` property is set to **true**, the Grid will maintain any empty space that is left over after resizing the columns.
 However, in `auto` resize mode, the Grid will ignore any empty space.

 ## Touch interaction